selfint/SpinningUp/README.md

 1. ANN module using only numpy that supports:

-   1. Forwards & backwards propagation
+   1. Forwards & backwards propagation - Done!
-   2. Any activation function for any layer
+   2. Any activation function for any layer - Done!
    3. Dynamic layer building (like Keras)
    4. BONUS: Convolutional layers